Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/deleting.rst

    | Menu:     :menuselection:`Mesh --> Delete --> Dissolve Vertices`

 Remove the vertex merging all surrounding faces.
-Int the case two edges, merging them into a single edge.
+In the case two edges, merging them into a single edge.

 Face Split
    When dissolving vertices into surrounding faces, you can often end up with very large, uneven n-gons.